top of page

 Defining My Work

 I am not offering a final definition for everyone.
 But I do claim the right, as any artist should, to define my own practice.
-My work is Computer Evolved Art, exactly that, regardless of the tools I use or the suffix that follows.
+I use versions of the same context Computer-evolved Digital Composition Computer Evolved Art, or Digital Composition regardless of the tools I use or the suffix that follows.
+The name does not belong to the machine, and we as artist and a society need to move away from that concept.

 Comments